 Motivation sources run on a spectrum.
 On one end, you have the external kind, such as money (perhaps you work hard to get a bonus) or pressure from someone else (say, a professor who wants you to do better).
 On the other, there are the deep internal, identity-driven prompts that underpin your goals, often called your "why".
 Your "why" might include a desire to be an engaged, upbeat friend or family member, or a passion for helping others.

 While experts agree that your "why" is your most profound, timeless driver towards your goals, the reality is that sometimes it will feel too distant or intangible, or it just won't resonate with you, says Lewis.
 On those days, you want to have a variety of backups at your disposal so you and your progress don't hit a wall.

 The following motivations, says Lewis, flow from external and superficial to internal and deep.
 See which one stirs you today, put it into action and stash the rest for the future.
-Ideally, you'll pull from the bottom of the well most of the time and skim from the top half only when you really need to.
+Ideally, you'll pull from the bottom half of the well most of the time and skim from the top half only when you really need to.

 Skip your online lecture and you have to clean the bathroom instead.

 Your partner bought you a guitar for your birthday, so you should really take an hour to start learning how to play it.